MrWint/winter/writeup/writeup.md

 ## Conclusion - What about creating the perfect ski jump?

 My original goal was to deconstruct the game mechanics, specifically for the ski jumping event, but that quest got so thoroughly side-tracked by all the copy protection related investigations that it moved somewhat into the background.
 Now that the copy protection mysteries are solved, I will be able to focus on that, and it will likely end up being its own write-up.
+[PART 2 IS HERE](writeup2.md)